 Initially, $150,000 was allocated towards construction but had to be supplemented twice to provide increased space for an additional 80 patients and to construct outbuildings and provide furnishings.
 3 Work began on May 18, 1885, and was completed by December 1, 1886.

-Homoeopathic treatments at Westborough Insane Hospital deviated from accepted norms at the time, which emphasised rest, special diets, and hydrotherapies, such as spray baths, tub baths, cold sponging, and wet packs.
+Homeopathic treatments at Westborough Insane Hospital deviated from accepted norms at the time, which emphasized rest, special diets, and hydrotherapies, such as spray baths, tub baths, cold sponging, and wet packs.
 3 Specific drug therapeutics, such as hypnotics and sedatives, were avoided while antispasmodics, to control mania and restlessness, were occasionally delivered.
-Westborough was the second homoeopathic state hospital in the nation.
+Westborough was the second homeopathic state hospital in the nation.

 By 1895, the recovery rate at Westborough was regarded as the highest in the state.
 3

-The hospital began holding clinics for Boston University Medical School students in 1887 and organised a nurses’ training school in 1890.
+The hospital began holding clinics for Boston University Medical School students in 1887 and organized a nurses’ training school in 1890.
 3

 In 1889, Worcester architect Stephen Earle was hired to design a mortuary and again in 1890 to design the Osgood Cottage for Convalescent Patients.
-3 A laundry, boiler house and bakery building was ereccted behind the Main Hospital Building in 1891 followed by an electric generating plant for lights, heating, and ventilation in 1895.
+3 A laundry, boiler house, and bakery building were erected behind the Main Hospital Building in 1891 followed by an electric generating plant for lights, heating, and ventilation in 1895.

-By the 1930’s, Westborough featured bacteriological, chemical and pathological laboratories, X-ray, physiotherapy and surgical departments, hydrotherapy and occupational therapy for patients.
-3 There were also outpatient clinics in Boston, Framingham, Marlboro and Waltham.
-An auditorium, designed to match the neighbouring Codman Building in the Colonial Revival style, was built in 1931-32 at the cost of $85,000 and included seating for 1,000, a bowling alley and a pool room.
+By the 1930s, Westborough featured bacteriological, chemical, and pathological laboratories, X-ray, physiotherapy and surgical departments, hydrotherapy, and occupational therapy for patients.
+3 There were also outpatient clinics in Boston, Framingham, Marlboro, and Waltham.
+An auditorium, designed to match the neighboring Codman Building in the Colonial Revival style, was built in 1931-32 at the cost of $85,000 and included seating for 1,000, a bowling alley, and a pool room.
 16 It was followed by a $59,000 laundry building and a $257,000 nurse’s home in 1934.
 14

 By 1945, Westborough was bursting at the seams.
 Its resident population was 1,730, well over its capacity of 1,332, and there were only 239 staff members, including nurses, with 210 vacancies because of World War II.
 3 Many of the buildings were overcrowded and some, such as the female ward, were noted as firetraps.
 12 By 1950, there were 2,100 patients and 800 staff.
 The state had recommended that the following be done to rectify the severe overcrowding situation: